Recommendation Letter for an Employee [Guide with Examples]

 • Do you believe in them to vouch for their candidacy?

 If you can comfortably answer all these questions, you can accept the offer and write a strong recommendation letter for the employee.
-However, if you feel you lack enough answers to these questions, you don’t know of any positive things to speak about the employee, or if your company has a policy that prohibits providing references for employees, it’s best to decline the request politely.
+However, if you feel you lack enough answers to these questions, you don’t know of any positive things to say about the employee, or if your company has a policy that prohibits providing references for employees, it’s best to decline the request politely.
 Remember that it is better not to write a recommendation at all than to write something less than a strong endorsement of the applicant’s candidacy.

 Collect information before writing the letter